View online Integrated Annual Reports |

 RobecoSAM Sustainability Yearbook 2016 PDF - 10MB |

-JSE – the Johannesburg Stock Exchange previously the Socially Responsible Index (JSE SRI) measures the triple bottom line performance of companies in the FTSE/JSE All Share Index.
-2017 marked the 13th successive year that Gold Fields was included in the index and in most of these years it was ranked as a top performer.
+JSE – the Johannesburg Stock Exchange FTSE Russell ESG Rating (previously the Socially Responsible Index) measures the triple bottom line performance of companies in the FTSE/JSE All Share Index.
+2021 marked the 17th successive year that Gold Fields was included in the index and in most of these years it was ranked as a top performer.

 Annexure 1 ICMM 10 Principles Compliance XLS - 61KB | ||